SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 1. First convert to bits and on each iteration convert to string.
    - This still would not be most efficient (I think), but it serves as a check that the full solution space is covered.
 2. Apply bit manipulations instead of converting to string.
+   - This still produces a lot of possibilities.
+3. Let's try BFS with a list.

 ## Part 1